SumoLogic/sumologic-kubernetes-collection/tests/integration/README.md

 it will run all the code related to setup and/or teardown so e.g. all kind clusters that were supposed to be created for tests that got filtered out would be created anyway.

+### Running specific tests

-Because of that reason we suggest to use `go` related test filtering like so:
+In order to run specific tests you can use `go` related test filtering like so:

 ```shell
 make test TEST_NAME="Test_Helm_Default"